knutli/lrn2eth/README.md

 - Keepers are decentralized, event-driven computation.
 If trigger => do this.
 We can set both trigger and reaction
 - API calls with oracle nodes

+**Gas optimization stuff**
+- *constant* and *immutable* are great to use if you're only setting your variables once.
+They are keywords that write variables directly into the bytecode of the contract instead of into its storage, making it easier to read, and therefore more gas efficient.
+Naming convention for constants is ALL_CAPS, while immutable is i_variable.
+- *custom errors* are a new thing used in place of require.

 **Exciting resources:**
 Chainlink: https://docs.chain.link/docs/ethereum-addresses/